ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

 ```bash
 aws iam list-open-id-connect-providers | grep $oidc_id
 ```
-If output is returned from the previous command, then you already have a provider for your cluster and you can skip the next step.
+If output is returned from the previous command, then you already have a provider for your cluster, and you can skip the next step.
 If no output is returned, then you must create an IAM OIDC provider for your cluster.

 - Create an IAM OIDC identity provider for your cluster with the following command.
-Replace my-cluster with your own value.
+Replace my-cluster with your value.

 ```bash
 eksctl utils associate-iam-oidc-provider --region=us-east-1 --cluster=cw-cluster --approve